linasburneika/apim-docs/api/clash-detection/v2/description.md

 The Clash Detection API allows you to manage clash detection suppression rules, tests, runs, results and manual suppression.
+Test